We stumbled upon Blue Osa completely by chance. Little did we know how much this first stay would dramatically impact our lives…

 But these are all still somewhat surface interactions, and what Blue Osa is doing goes so much deeper than just smiling faces and nice conversations.

 Blue Osa is transforming lives.
 Many of the staff members first came to Blue Osa as part of the construction team.
 After the conclusion of the project, a lot of them were going to be out of a job; that was, until Adam and Aaron decided to keep them on, training them to work in different areas of the resort, like in the kitchen, security, and garden.
 What’s more, Blue Osa keeps the staff on all year—not just during

 Jose, the head local chef, started out on the construction team himself.
 Now he is using his creativity in the kitchen to craft some truly delicious meals, fostering his career and passion as a chef.
 Adam and Aaron also brought him to Europe for three weeks to further his culinary training.
 It’s no wonder that when I asked Jose about Blue Osa, he gave me the warmest of smiles, stating with tears in his eyes, “It is a very special place.
 If I can, I will be here forever.”

 All in all, Blue Osa doesn’t just offer yoga classes; it is showing what it’s like to live yoga philosophy in all that you do.

 There are numerous ways to experience Blue Osa.
 For starters, we recommend visiting their website to check out the different packages on offer.
 If you want to take your yoga practice to the next level, Blue Osa also has an annual yoga teacher-training program.
 Finally, for adventurous souls who can make a long-term commitment, Blue Osa offers a work exchange program.
-You can get in touch with Lara of The Barefoot Blogger to hear more about her role as a volunteer at Blue Osa.
+Casey manages the volunteers, so you can reach out to us directly if you’re interested in learning more!

 Have you ever stayed somewhere that left a strong impact?
 Where was it?
 What do you look for in accommodation during your travels?